-We relied on RQ3 that it is possible to achieve a great simplification without big reductions in the ranking performance.
+The results for RQ3 show that it is possible to achieve a great simplification without big reductions in the ranking performance.
 The biggest influences on the ranking performance were the reduction of the number of statements, the reduction of nesting area (both are complexity indicators), and the number of input parameters.